Skip to content

 Misinformation is also spreading on social media platforms, which drives more stigma and discrimination.
 Social networks are incredibly important across the affected countries, and stigma is destroying those networks.

-How is Amref helping to tackle these challenges?
+How is Amref supporting the prevention of mpox and helping to tackle these challenges?

-This outbreak of mpox is a milestone in public health coordination between Africa CDC and the WHO.
+The mpox outbreak of 2024 is a milestone in public health coordination between Africa CDC and the WHO.
 It is the first time these agencies have coordinated a joint response plan.
 Amref analysed the plan’s requests for support and is now working across six strategic areas of support in cooperation with Africa CDC, WHO and partners on the ground:

 1. Community engagement and public awareness